greenboxal/doggohub/doc/administration/high_availability/redis.md

 **8.14**

-- Redis Sentinel support is production-ready and bundled in the Omnibus GitLab Enterprise Edition package
+- Redis Sentinel support is production-ready and bundled in the Omnibus DoggoHub Enterprise Edition package
 - Documentation restructure for better readability